 It's an epidemic that affects as much as 90 percent of the working population during their careers.
 (That's not a typo.)

 Workplace stress is the fifth leading cause of death in the U.S. (that's right — FIFTH).
-Through Friday, May 7th, I'm running TWO bootcamps:
+To help you cope with the stress of workplace abuse, I run TWO bootcamps:

 "If you're experiencing, have experienced, or just want to learn more about workplace abuse, this is the course to take.
 The online modules will walk you through the experience of workplace abuse, explaining why it happens, options for best ways to handle it, and how to take care of yourself in the process.
 The information provided is insightful, full of resources, and easy to understand.
 Another benefit to this unique program are the live chats.
 The ability to share your thoughts and discuss the program was one of my favorite parts."